 10 New COVID-19 Cases

-MOHAVE COUNTY, AZ (September 1, 2020) –The Mohave County Health Department (MCDPH) Nursing staff has been notified of a total of 10 new confirmed COVID-19 cases.
-There are no new deaths reported.
+MOHAVE COUNTY, AZ (August 23, 2020) –The Mohave County Health Department (MCDPH) Nursing staff has been notified of a total of 10 new confirmed COVID-19 cases and, also, one death.

-The county, at this time, will not be releasing deaths by individual communities as in the past.
+The county, at this time, will not be releasing deaths by individual communities.

 The daily press releases on COVID-19 are now released later in the day than they were before as more information and a later cutoff in the daily tally is taking place.*